lillycham/lillycham/README.md

 let languages : [String] = ["Swift", "C", "HTML"]
 ```

-<p3 align="center">Note: Unless a repo has a readme, it's mainly for personal usage.
+<p3 align="center">Note: Unless a repo has a (detailed) readme, it's mainly for personal usage.
 Don't bother making issues on my repos which don't have a README</p3>

 <p align="center">
   <a href="https://9front.org">